wangliao-au/alien-invasion/README.md

 # Alien-Invasion
-  A simple game project in python with pygame, inspiried by  **Python Crash Course**
+  A game project in python with pygame, inspiried by  **Python Crash Course**

 ## Demo